High School Graduates

-If you are (or will be) a high school graduate taking a class click here.
+If you are (or will be) a high school graduate taking a class after graduation click here.

 Did you know current high school students (grades 10-12) can take classes at Mission College before they graduate?
 Dual enrollment students have the opportunity to earn high school and transferrable college credit at the same time by taking classes in the afternoon, evening, or during school breaks.

 Visit apply.missioncollege.edu to create an account with OpenCCC Apply and apply to Mission College.

 You will receive a student ID number in 2-3 business days.
 After that, if you do not seen an email or you lost your ID number, you can click here for your ID number.

 Students wanting to take Math or English at Mission College should visit placement.missioncollege.edu to determine the most appropriate placement using our Placement Assistance Tool.

 Complete the Dual Enrollment Form and obtain all necessary signatures from a parent/guardian as well as your school designee.
 Once complete, submit the form via email to email@example.com.

 - Please allow at least 10 business days prior to the start of the Dual Enrollment registration period for processing time.
 All forms received after this date will be processed as quickly as possible in the order they are received.

 - Students registering in person must bring a current picture ID to confirm identity.

 High school students who express interest in dual enrollment need to clear the request through their high school BEFORE they enroll and begin to take classes.